 Time Frame Unit of Study Key Questions Key Learning Targets (Students will know and be able to) Assessment Evidence of Learning CCTC Standards NYS Standards Introduction to Marketing Market Analysis Market Identity Communication Menu as Marketing Tool Work-Based Learning: Career Coaching, College Visits How do operations communicate their message to the public?
 Why does an operation need to know how to conduct research?
 How does the menu help an operation communicate with their target market?
 What can be learned from culinary arts professionals?
 Define marketing and describe the steps in the marketing process.
 Explain the role that marketing plays in determining products and services.
 Describe factors that affect a market environment.
 Define target market and explain why it is important to a business.
 Identify the parts of a SWOT (strengths, weaknesses, opportunities, threats) analysis.
 Describe ways to attract and keep customers.
 Explain why promotions are important.
 Identify the steps in developing a promotion mix and a promotion plan.
 Explain different types of sales promotions.
 Identify opportunities for public relations.
 Describe a la carte, table d'hôte, California, limited, du jour, and cycle menus.
 Explain the purposes of a menu sales mix analysis.
 Define profitability and target margin.
 Participate in Career Coaching process.
-Marketing Promotion Plan for Business Presentation on Marketing Strategy Essay on Importance of Menu to Success of Business Menu Identification and Differentiation Career Coaching Self- Assessment Marketing Plan or Menu for Business Professional Professional Portfolio Written Reflection on College Visits CRP 1,2,4,6,8,10,11,12 Cluster Standards AG 1,2,6 HT 1,2,3 Pathway Standards AG-FD 2,3 HT-RFB 5,6,7,8,10 11-12R 1,2,4,7 11-12W 2,4,5,6,7 11-12SL 1,2,4,5,6 11-12L 1,3,4,6 Literacy 11-12RST 1,2,4,7,8 11-12WHST 2,4,5,6,7 Weeks 36-37 Environmental Responsibility • Introduction • Water Conservation • Waste Management • Sustainable Food Practices How is the foodservice and hospitality industry becoming more environmentally responsible?
+Marketing Promotion Plan for Business Presentation on Marketing Strategy Essay on Importance of Menu to Success of Business Menu Identification and Differentiation Career Coaching Self-Assessment Marketing Plan or Menu for Business Professional Professional Portfolio Written Reflection on College Visits CRP 1,2,4,6,8,10,11,12 Cluster Standards AG 1,2,6 HT 1,2,3 Pathway Standards AG-FD 2,3 HT-RFB 5,6,7,8,10 11-12R 1,2,4,7 11-12W 2,4,5,6,7 11-12SL 1,2,4,5,6 11-12L 1,3,4,6 Literacy 11-12RST 1,2,4,7,8 11-12WHST 2,4,5,6,7 Weeks 36-37 Environmental Responsibility Introduction Water Conservation Energy Conservation Waste Management Sustainable Food Practices How is the foodservice and hospitality industry becoming more environmentally responsible?
 How many options does the foodservice and hospitality industry have regarding sustainable food practices?
 Participate in College Visits.
 Define the terms sustainability and conservation.
 Explain why water conservation is important.
 Describe ways in which a restaurant or foodservice operation can improve the efficiency of its water usage.
 Explain the differences between renewable and nonrenewable energy sources.
 Explain why using energy efficiently is important.
 Describe ways in which a restaurant or foodservice operation can improve the efficiency of its energy usage.
-Identify ways to reduce the total amount of waste in a restaurant or foodservice operation can reuse.
+Identify ways to reduce the total amount of waste in a restaurant or foodservice operation.
 Identify items that a restaurant or foodservice operation can reuse.
-Identify items that a restaurant or foodservice operation can reuse.
-Identify items that a restaurant or foodservice operation can reuse.
-Identify items that a restaurant or foodservice operation can reuse.
-Describe ways in which a restaurant or foodservice operation can reuse.
-Identify items that a restaurant or foodservice operation can reuse.
-Describe ways in which a restaurant or foodservice operation can reuse.
-Describe ways in which a restaurant or foodservice operation can reuse.
-Describe ways in which a restaurant or foodservice operation can reuse.
-Describe ways in which a restaurant or foodservice operation can reuse.
+Identify items that a restaurant or foodservice operation can recycle.
+Describe ways in which a restaurant or foodservice operation can recycle.
+Describe ways in which a restaurant or foodservice operation can build or make structural improvements to its facility in a sustainable way.
 Define the term local sourcing.
 Essay on Environmental Impact of Food Service Industry Research and PowerPoint Presentation on Waste Reduction Strategies in Food Service Industry Career Ready Practices CRP 1,2,4,5,6,7,8,11,12 Cluster Standards AG 1,2,4,6 HT 2,3 Pathway Standards AG-FD 1,2,4 HT-RFB 1,3,7,8,10 ELA 11-12R 1,2,4,7 11-12W 2,4,5,6,7 11-12SL 1,2,4,5,6 11-12L 1,3,4,6 Literacy 11-12RST 1,2,4,7,8 11-12WHST 2,4,5,6,7